-To be admitted to Graduate School under the +1 program, students must submit an online application and a current resume.
-In addition, application may be invited to an interview.
+To be admitted to Graduate School under the +1 program, students must submit an online application, a personal statement, and a current resume.
+In addition, applicant may be invited to an interview.
 All other graduate admission requirements and policies apply.